 A Chatelaine is used to carry grooming and utility tools, such as tweezers, tooth pick, ear scoop, keys, sewing needles, thread cutting snips and any other useful every-day tool that would be carried in a pocket, which they didn’t have during the Viking Age.
 This chatelaine is based on items found in western Finland between ~950 and 1100.
 The semi-annular brooch pin allows it to be attached in the historically documented fashion to the apron dress about 8″ below the tortoise brooches so they were easy to use.
-Currently chatelaines are often attached to a tortoise brooch.
+Often, chatelaines are attached to the tortoise brooch or a single brooch elsewhere on the apron dress.

 Grooming tools, comb, sewing snips, small scissors, a small knife or a key to the valuables chest were often attached to a chatelaine.
 These are available singly or in sets in other listings on the website.